vvvar/checkmark/README.md

 export OPEN_AI_API_KEY=<YOUR_API_KEY>
 ```

-or by creating a `.env` file with it(see [this](https://github.com/motdotla/dotenv) if you're not familiar).
+or by creating a `.env` file with it (see [this](https://github.com/motdotla/dotenv) if you're not familiar).
 See [here](https://openai.com/blog/openai-api) how to find an API key.

-They, you can recursively review all your Markdown documents with:
+Then, you can recursively review all your Markdown documents with:

 ```sh
 checkmark review .